Volcanic Eruptions on the Reykjanes Peninsula in Iceland - A Complete Timeline (2021-2024)

 The lava of the Sundhnukagigar eruption went over a road and water pipe

 Sundhnukagigar became the site of a new eruption on February 8th as a fissure emerged, spanning approximately 1.8 miles (3 kilometers) in length.
-The eruption took place further north than the Hagafell eruption event occurred further north, with the lava primarily flowing westward.
+The eruption took place further north than the Hagafell eruption event, with the lava primarily flowing westward.

 Although the lava thankfully did not pose a danger to Grindavik, the flow of the lava meant it endangered nearby infrastructure.
 The flowing lava ended up bursting a hot-water pipe, leaving the inhabitants of Reykjanes without hot water for four cold winter days before a replacement pipeline could be built.